OmarItani-1995/Test-Game/README.md

 Mobile: Can be extended to use PlayFab or Firebase

 Note:
-Although the game has a small data footprint, this setup provides a foundation for scalable persistence logic across platforms.
+Although the game has a small data footprint, this setup provides a scalable structure for persistence across platforms.

 6. Value Lerp Utility

-A minimal Tween/Animation utility for value interpolation.
+A small, generic tweening utility for smooth value interpolation.

 Designed using generics for flexibility and reusability.

-Can be easily extended to include:
+Can be extended to include:

-Lifetime management

-Automatic update registration
+Lifetime and automatic update handling

-A builder pattern for chaining animations
+A builder pattern for chaining animations together

 Purpose:
-Provides smooth transitions or simple time-based effects without depending on third-party tweening libraries.
+Provides lightweight transitions or animations without relying on third-party libraries.

 7. Pooling System

-A simple generic object pooling implementation.
+A simple generic object pooling solution.

 Accepts a creation function and an initial pool size.

-Helps reduce runtime allocations and improve performance in frequently instantiated objects like cards or particles.
+Helps reduce runtime allocations and improve performance for frequently instantiated objects.

 Benefit:
-Reduces garbage collection overhead and provides predictable runtime behavior during gameplay.
+Improves memory efficiency and reduces garbage collection spikes during gameplay.

+8. Optimizations

+Several small optimizations were implemented to keep the game lightweight and performant:

+Card_MaterialCreator:
+Used to cache materials that have already been created.
+Since each material can appear twice, this prevents unnecessary instantiation and keeps memory usage low.

+Cached Transforms:
+Card_View accesses its transform during movement updates, so the transform reference is cached to avoid repeated GetComponent calls each frame.

+Performance Results:

+Average frame time: ~3 ms total

+2 ms for rendering

+0.3 ms for player update

+Achieved 200 FPS in testing with no noticeable performance issues.

+Typical Optimization Approach:
+In larger projects, optimization steps would include:

+More aggressive caching

+Reducing string manipulations

+Using NativeArray and Span for array operations in performance-critical update loops

+Overall, the project currently performs well within the desired frame budget.

 🧠 Design Philosophy

 This project emphasizes modularity, maintainability, and clarity.
 Each system serves a distinct purpose and communicates through well-defined interfaces or messages.
-The goal was to create a clean architectural foundation that can be easily expanded for future gameplay or production use.
+The goal was to establish a clean and flexible architectural foundation that can easily scale with new gameplay features or platform requirements.